rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Plugin.md

 ---

 ## :octicons-rocket-24: **4.
 Next Steps**
-With the Diode plugin installed, your NetBox environment is now prepared to receive data from the Diode server, enabling automated ingestion of network information.
+With the Diode plugin installed, your NetBox environment is now ready to receive data from the Diode server, allowing automated ingestion of network information.

-The next step is to configure the Diode Server, responsible for processing and forwarding this data to NetBox.
+The next step is to configure the Diode Server, which is responsible for processing and forwarding this data to NetBox.

 Next: [Installing the Diode Server](./Instalando%20o%20Diode%20Server.md)